 - Avoid giving them oral medications or anything to drink, and avoid lifting their head, especially if they’re having trouble breathing.

 - Take an antihistamine.
-The body produces a chemical known as histamine in an effort to protect the body from foreign substances, which is partly what causes the swelling and itching.
+The body produces a chemical known as histamine in an effort to protect the body from foreign substances, which is partly what causes swelling and itching.
 Taking an over-the-counter antihistamine such as Benadryl right after getting stung can reduce these symptoms.

 - Mix up a paste of water and baking soda.
 The venom that yellow jackets produce is naturally acidic.
 Baking soda can help counteract the venom naturally.
 Mix a spoonful of baking soda with water, and then apply with a cotton swab or ball to the yellow jacket sting to help neutralize the venom.

 - Use vinegar to reduce itching.
 Simple vinegar can act as an astringent and keep you from clawing at the bite, which could lead to further infection or inflammation.
-Just put a little vinegar on a cotton ball and pat on the affected area.
+Just put a little vinegar on a cotton ball and pat it on the affected area.

 - Sprinkle meat tenderizer on the wound.
 There’s actually some truth to this old wives’ tale.
 This powder typically has an enzyme called papain.
-This enzyme is naturally found in papaya fruit and helps break down the proteins in meat, and it can do the same for the venom of a yellow jacket sting.
+This enzyme is naturally found in papaya fruit and helps break down the proteins in meat, and it may do the same for the venom of a yellow jacket sting.
 Rub a tiny bit of meat tenderizer on the bite to see if it helps reduce the pain and swelling.
+However, the

 During the warmer spring and summer months, yellow jackets are out in force, feeding off of flowers so they can nourish themselves and their colonies.
-In the later months, when flowers begin to fade, these buzzing insects may be commonly found scavenging for sugar sources in the trash — or your picked-over picnic.
-According to Cleveland Clinic, this is when these insects are their most aggressive, making a sting more likely.